S

 Present lessons in full-screen mode for classroom use.

 Presentation mode transforms your lesson into a full-screen, slide-like experience for live classroom use.
-Instead of scrolling through a long document, content is presented section by section with clean navigation.
+Instead of scrolling through a long document, content is presented page by page with clean navigation.

 Entering Presentation Mode

 Click the Presentation Mode button in the toolbar (screen/expand icon), or use the keyboard shortcut.
-The browser enters full-screen mode -- the toolbar and sidebar disappear, and your lesson content fills the screen with large, readable text.
+The toolbar and sidebar are dimmed and deactivated, and your lesson content fills the screen with large, readable text.

 While in presentation mode: